Help for the Indochinese Tiger

 How we are helping...

-With over 100 rangers, and 164 installed camera traps, a solid basis for the success in this area has already been established.
-To provide for a successful and sustainable protection of the animals, we require more rangers who directly combat poachers, rescue injured animals from wire traps and who can engage in the villages in comprehensive information campaigns about impacts of illegal wild animal trade.
+With around 200 rangers, and 164 installed camera traps, a solid basis for the success in this area has already been established.
+To provide for a successful and sustainable protection of the animals, we require more rangers who directly combat poachers, rescue injured animals from wire traps, help improve tiger habitat and who can engage in the villages in comprehensive information campaigns about impacts of illegal wild animal trade.

-To this end, all donations provided to the foundation "A World for Tigers", will be used in their entirety to employing park rangers, their training and equipment as well as the construction of ranger stations.
+To this end, all donations provided to the foundation "A World for Tigers", will be used in their entirety to deploying park rangers, the construction of ranger stations and activities to increase tiger prey and improve tiger habitat.

-The suitable habitat in Thailand and Myanmar, historically strong results in engaging local populace in protective measures as well as the readiness of Thailand’s government to cooperate in these efforts, all suggest success prospects to increase the Thai tiger population by 50% by 2022!
+The suitable habitat in Thailand and Myanmar, historically strong results in engaging local populace in protective measures as well as the readiness of Thailand’s government to cooperate in these efforts, all suggest success prospects to increase the Thai tiger population by 50%!

 Help us reach this ambitious goal – it is not too late!